 How much maintenance does the material require?
 Do you need to apply sealant periodically, and can you do it yourself?
 Will a simple wash suffice?

 If your home has different types of external surfaces with varied needs, can you use the siding across all those surfaces?
-How will doing this impact home maintenance?
+How will this impact home maintenance?

 What design options are available with this particular siding, and do the options match the style of your home?